That's especially true in spring and summer, when fairs and festivals include local bands performing outside in the fresh air.

 THE EIGHTH ANNUAL MOTHER EARTH HARVEST FAIR takes place from 10 a.m. to 5 p.m.
 Sept.23 at Spoutwood Farm, 4255 Pierceville Road, Codorus Township, near Glen Rock.

-This year, the festival will focus on hands-on demonstrations and learning activities for all
+This year, the festival will focus on hands-on demonstrations and learning activities for all ages around the theme of "Fresh Local Approaches to Fun and Healthy Living.

 The MEHF is a family-friendly event.
 Admission is $5 for adults and free for children.
 Parking at the farm across the road costs $3 per vehicle.